Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

 \subsubsection{Human Cognition}

-Unlike the fields that are tangible, the realm of human cognition is characterized by abstraction and is hence more elusive.
-To close this gap, eye-tracked VR has shown great potential in the study of human cognition.
-Gaze features such as eye movement patterns, pupil diameters, and aggregated eye features such as fixation and saccade durations have been widely used as indicators for different human cognitive processes.
-For instance, Bozkir et al.~\cite{bozkir_cognitive_load_vr19} showed cognitive load differences in a driving simulation in VR with machine learning and were able to predict human cognitive load with an accuracy of over 80\% by incorporating gaze features, particularly by using pupil diameters.
-Souchet et al.~\cite{souchet2022cognitive} conducted cognitive load prediction using features from different modalities, including gaze features, electrocardiogram, and electrodermal activity.
-The authors found that electrocardiogram features were the most relevant features correlated with self-reported subjective cognitive load levels compared to the other modalities in their setup.
-Duchowski et al.~\cite{cognitive_load_task_diff_duchowski_chi18} pointed out the drawbacks of pupillometry in cognitive load assessment that is caused by ambient illumination and off-axis distortion and suggested the wavelet-based estimation of pupil diameter oscillation frequency as an alternative feature.
-The suggested metric showed great potential to classify task difficulty in a user study where 17 participants were asked to do math calculations.
+Unlike the tangible fields, the realm of human cognition is characterized by abstraction and is hence more elusive.
+To close this gap, eye-tracked VR has shown great potential in studying human cognition.
+Gaze features, such as eye movement patterns and pupil diameters, have been widely used as human cognitive process indicators.

+To this end, cognitive load prediction has been an important focus. \cite{bozkir_cognitive_load_vr19} studied cognitive load in driving simulations in VR and showed that it is possible to predict human cognitive load with an accuracy of over 80\% by incorporating eye features, particularly by using pupil diameters, with machine learning. \cite{souchet2022cognitive} conducted cognitive load prediction using features from different modalities, including gaze features, electrocardiogram, and electrodermal activity.
+The electrocardiogram features were the most relevant features correlated with self-reported subjective cognitive load levels compared to the other modalities.
+Furthermore, \cite{cognitive_load_task_diff_duchowski_chi18} pointed out the drawbacks of pupillometry in cognitive load assessment that are caused by ambient illumination and off-axis distortion and suggested the wavelet-based estimation of pupil diameter oscillation frequency as an alternative feature.
+The proposed metric demonstrated potential for classifying task difficulty while participants were performing math calculations.

-Cognitive load prediction tasks were also utilized in aviation-related scenarios.
-Luong et al.~\cite{mental_workload_physiological_performance_features_ismar20} utilized features from various modalities, including pupil features such as pupil diameter, pupil diameter amplitude, and constriction and dilatation speed of pupil to evaluate the cognitive load in a VR flight simulation.
-Using a random forest estimator, the authors were able to classify four levels of cognitive load with an accuracy of up to 65\%.
-Wilson et al.~\cite{aviation_cognitive_load_IMWUT21} also studied cognitive load in flight simulation with a deep learning model using various sensing modalities.
-They fed pupil dilation and blink features into their models and obtained 80\% accuracy in the cognitive load estimation task.
+Researchers also utilized cognitive load prediction tasks in the aviation field. \cite{mental_workload_physiological_performance_features_ismar20} utilized features including pupil diameter size, pupil diameter amplitude, and constriction and dilatation speed of the pupil to evaluate the cognitive load in a VR flight simulation.
+Using random forests, the authors could classify four levels of cognitive load with an accuracy of up to 65\%.
+Furthermore, \cite{aviation_cognitive_load_IMWUT21} investigated cognitive load estimation in flight simulations, achieving 80\% accuracy using pupil dilation and blink features.